Bacon Wrapped Smokies are the best little bites of sweet, salty and smoky! Easy to make ahead appetizers with a caramelized glaze everyone will love!

 The truth is that you don’t have to keep these smokies warm after cooking them.
 They taste pretty darn good, even at room temperature.
-But with bacon wrapped smokies, crockpots can be a good tool for keeping them warm while their sitting out to be served.
+But with bacon wrapped smokies, crockpots can be a good tool for keeping them warm while they’re sitting out to be served.

 Just put the fully cooked smokies (complete with their delicious bacon wrapping) into a slow cooker and keep it on low.
-I recommend putting a little maple syrup in bottom of the crockpot to keep the smokies moist.
+I recommend putting a little maple syrup in the bottom of the crockpot to keep the smokies moist.